niutim/NET47_pokemon_app/README.md

 Known issues :

-- Data mapping between EF6 and SQLite DB is not working properly until now (2018-11-04), you should clone sources in C:\DEV\ until it'll be fixed.
+- Data mapping between EF6 and SQLite DB is not working properly until now (2018-11-04), you should clone sources in C:\DEV\ until it'll be fixed (for Data unit tests only).
+Even if you clone sources in other location, you should be able to build and launch BackEnd and FrontEnd projects.

 Description :